Mark Boxer: Profile artist

 Boxer's profile drawings of celebrated personalities, usually commissioned to accompany a feature profile article, appeared in the New Statesman between 1970 and 1978, and in The Observer between 1982 and 1987.
 Many are now in the archives of the National Portrait Gallery (London).
 They also appeared as illustrations to mock-heroic poems written by Clive James.
 The Fate of Felicity Fark in the Land of the Media (1975) and Britannia Bright's Bewilderment in the Wilderness of Westminster (1976).

 Boxer also produced a series of drawings of characters to illustrate the covers of Anthony Powell’s 12-volume novel, A Dance to the Music of Time.

 Personal life

 Boxer's first marriage was to Lady Arabella Stuart, youngest daughter of the eighteenth Earl of Moray, with whom he had two children.
 As Arabella Boxer, she became a successful cookery writer, after Boxer designed her first book, First Slice Your Cookbook, in 1964.
 They later divorced.
-His second marriage was to newsreader Anna Ford, with whom he had two daughters, Kate and Claire.
+His second marriage was to newsreader Anna Ford, with whom he had two children.
+Boxer was the brother of journalist Rosemary Sayigh, wife of the Palestinian economist Yusif Sayigh.

-Boxer died of a brain tumour at home in Brentford, Hounslow, Greater London, aged 57.
+Boxer died of a brain tumour at home in Brentford, Hounslow, Greater London, in 1988, aged 57.